kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::mms1::docker exec -it s1 mysql ci4                  ; start mysql session on slave 1
     ::mms2::docker exec -it s2 mysql ci4                  ; start mysql session on slave 2

-You see it costs me next to nothing to call `SHOW WARNINGS;` or `SHOW CREATE TABLE \G` like above.
-And whenever I feel the need for some more ease in my work, I use AHK to define something new.
-My latest addition is

-    ::ell::echo_line_no ""

 The best are more complex commands which really do good work.
-For example, I placed a command to the Windows key plus o (denoted in AHK lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.
+For example, I placed a command to the Windows key plus o (denoted in AHK lingo: `#o`) to immediately jump to the function definition in my file, when the cursor is placed on the function name.

-Likewise, #k will produce a list of all the function calls of that function. #j will produce a list with all the lines containing the word the cursor happens to be placed on.
+Likewise, `#k` will produce a list of all the function calls of that function. `#j` will produce a list with all the lines containing the word the cursor happens to be placed on.
 And so on.
 The limit is only your imagination.
 These are real productivity boosts; to achieve this by typing you would have to type a couple of keystrokes and combinations of those again and again.

 Although I use AHK for years now, there is hardly a day that I don't open the AHK editor.
 Okay, sometimes I have to look up what the right shortcut is as I forgot due to scarce usage.
 It's important to define shortcuts you can easily remember under all circumstances.
+But use it with caution, Windows may not behave like you want it to.
+I have spent numerous hours trying to get it right.
+I'll show you another example later on.

-Another nifty command I use regularly reads like this:
+Another principally simple and nifty command I use regularly reads like this:

     git checkout temp$NO && git merge -s ours master && git checkout master && git merge temp$NO && git push origin master && git checkout temp$NO && git branch -a --color